Europa League: Crystal Palace risk ban despite FA Cup triumph

 Europa League: Why Crystal Palace Could Miss Out Despite Beating Man City to FA Cup Title

-- Crystal Palace are on the verge of missing out on next year's UEFA Europa League
+- Crystal Palace are reportedly on the verge of missing out on next year's UEFA Europa League

 - The Eagles defeated Manchester City 1-0 in the Emirates FA Cup to win their first title in 119 years

-- However, Crystal Palace’s co-owner, John Textor, has reportedly run afoul of UEFA by owning two clubs that have qualified for European competition next season
+- Palace’s co-owner, John Textor, has reportedly run afoul of UEFA's club ownership laws

-Crystal Palace’s hopes of playing in next year’s UEFA Europa League are uncertain.
+Crystal Palace’s aspirations of competing in next year’s UEFA Europa League are reportedly in the danger zone.

 The Eagles won their first major trophy in 119 years by beating Manchester City 1-0 in the FA Cup final on May 17.